 It’s become a tradition that every summer we spend a week away with Mr Wanderlust’s family.
 Rather than going back to the same place each year, we like to try out somewhere new.
 This was our third year of doing it and I have to say the first two years took some beating!
 What a week!
 There are so many super fun things to do in Lagos!

-Family holidays in Spain
+Family holidays in Portugal

 Our previous family holidays in Europe

 Year 1 we spent in Greece.
 We headed to the nearest island to the mainland, reluctant to travel much after getting off long flights to and from Athens.

 While Aegina had definitely seen more prosperous days, we were charmed by the little island and its super friendly, helpful people.
 Our villa was a little remote – too far up a hill to walk to and from the nearest village where we ended up most days for lunch.
 The villa itself was gorgeous – spacious and with multiple out door dining areas, it boasted an enormous pool and spectacular views of the coast.
 It was absolutely exactly what we all needed.

 Year 2 saw us head to the Amalfi Coast in Italy in search of our favourite cuisine.
 I fell in love with Positano with it’s bougainvillea lined cobbled streets.
 The food didn’t fail to disappoint and once again the stunning sunsets had me snapping away wildly at the pastel colours that seemed to get more and more vibrant every day.
 As the first week of our 3 week Italian tour, it got us off to an awesome start.